spawnmarvel/quickguides/azure/README.md

 https://learn.microsoft.com/en-us/answers/questions/130410/how-to-change-the-vnet-of-a-vm

+* Deploy a virtual machine without vnet?
+* No

 * You have Virtual machine, Virtual network, Recovery Services vault, and Storage account and plan to move all?
 * * Take note that when you move a resource to a new resource group or subscription, the location of the resource won’t change.
 * * Virtual machine, Virtual network, Recovery Services vault, and Storage account can be moved.